In 1984 I flew home from Paris for Christmas in Boston.

 "That's the cover."

 "I think so too."
-Darryl had exhausted her beauty on camera.
+Darryl understood the power of her beauty on camera well.

 On the way back to the resort we stopped to pet some goats.